-I love to make art that allows you to truly feel, takes your breath away just a little - and makes me just enough uneasy in how much it really shows of my heart to the world.
+I love to make art that allows you to truly feel, takes your breath away just a little - and makes me just enough uneasy in how much it reveals of my heart to the world.

 I love to make art that connects me to the highest highs and the lowest lows, but most of all, the messy bits in between.
 The tender places.
 The healing places.
 The hopeful places.